apache/apisix/docs/en/latest/plugins/prometheus.md

 Assume environment variable `INTRANET_IP` is `172.1.1.1`, now APISIX will export the metrics via `172.1.1.1:9092`.

-**Before version `2.6`, the metrics are exposed via the data panel port, you may need to use [interceptors](../plugin-interceptors.md) to protect it.**
+**Before version `2.6`, the metrics are exposed via the data plane port, you may need to use [interceptors](../plugin-interceptors.md) to protect it.**

 If you still want this behavior, you can configure it like this: